GeorgeLeePatterson/stately/docs/plugins/arrow/overview.md

 ---
-title: Arrow Plugin Overview
+title: Stately Arrow Plugin Overview
 description: Data connectivity and SQL queries with the Stately arrow plugin
 ---

-# Arrow Plugin
+# Stately Stately Arrow Plugin

-The arrow plugin provides data connectivity and SQL query execution capabilities using Apache Arrow and DataFusion.
+The arrow plugin provides data connectivity and SQL query execution capabilities using `Apache Arrow` and `DataFusion`.
 Connect to various data sources and run queries with streaming results.

 ## Features